makersacademy/takeaway-challenge/README.md

-step 3: Created test for new class Order to see items from Menu class step 4: create test to enable to choose dishes -- problem with test, but code works in irb, so proceeding further step 5: create test in Order class to calculate total price step 6: test to print receipt detailing calculation of total
+step 3: Created test for new class Order to see items from Menu class step 4: create test to enable to choose dishes -- problem with test, but code works in irb, so proceeding further step 5: create test in Order class to calculate total price step 6: test to print receipt detailing calculation of total step 7: refactoring code and tests and adding functionality to order multiples of same dish

 Instructions
 -------